 Current policy does not allow for the construction or placement of permanent deer stands.
 Stands may be tied or strapped to trees or free standing.
 They must be portable.
 Screw-in pegs may be put in trees to access portable deer stands, but must be removed after hunting season.

 The County has issued leases to individuals for the purpose of establishing hunting cabins.
 There is a detailed lease agreement governing these arrangements and the leases must be renewed annually.
 The Board has set a ceiling on the number of leases available.
 There are no cabin lease sites available at this time.

 Cross Country Ski Trails

 Maple Ridge Ski Trails: Located off of Mission Road in Sawyer by the south shore of Big Lake.
 There is an unpaved parking/pull-off area that is maintained throughout the year.
-Ski/snowshoe trails are groomed in the winter when snow conditions permit.
+A 2K ski/snowshoe trail is groomed in the winter when snow conditions permit.
 During the Spring, Summer, and Fall these trails are a nice place to take a short hike or jog through a forest of Maples, Oak and White Pine over rolling topography.

 The Cloquet Forestry Center (CFC) has a cross country ski trail network that is groomed regularly in the winter season and open for foot traffic year round.

 Current policy allows for ATV, motorcycle and snowmobile traffic on County managed roads and trails except where expressly prohibited.
 Cars and trucks are allowed on forest roads when conditions permit.
 View the Carlton County ATV Ordinance.